-However, NHS Fife has not received reports from health professionals of adverse community health effects attributed to either the normal operation of the Mossmorran and Braefoot Bay facilities or unplanned flaring events there.
-Reviewing health data, NHS Fife found no evidence of an increase in cancer rates in the vicinity19.
-Local cancer rates have not been found to be higher than expected after taking account of deprivation as measured by the Scottish Index of Multiple Deprivation13.
+During 2023, NHS Fife has not received reports from health professionals of adverse community health effects attributed to either the normal operation of the Mossmorran and Braefoot Bay facilities or unplanned flaring events there.
+Reviewing health data for 2017-2021, NHS Fife found no evidence of an increase in cancer rates in the vicinity, in line with findings of the 2019 report16.